westonganger/facebook_marketplace_scraper/README.md

 # Facebook Marketplace Scraper

-This is a locally run Rails app to automatically search facebook marketplace for deals and aggregate them all in a list.
+This is a locally run Rails app to automatically search Facebook Marketplace for deals and aggregate them all in a list.

 ## Installation

+You must have both Ruby and NodeJS installed.
+Then run

 ```
 bundle install